AripaSirius20/PersonGuide/README.md

-# Weather App 🌤
+# Contacts Application 📇

-This project is a simple weather app that displays current weather information based on the city name entered by the user.
-The app fetches current weather data using the OpenWeatherMap API.
+This project is a simple contacts application where users can save, list and delete contact information.
+The application is developed with HTML, CSS and JavaScript.